1883 Çeşme earthquake

 The 1883 Çeşme earthquake occurred at 12:30 local time on October 15.
 This earthquake shook a wide area and was felt in the neighboring islands as well as in modern-day Western Turkey.
 It had a magnitude of 6.8 on the moment magnitude scale and a maximum felt intensity of IX (Violent) on the Mercalli intensity scale.
-Many homes at small towns in between Çeşme and Urla were destroyed and according to various sources 53 to 90 people were killed.
+Many homes in small towns between Çeşme and Urla were destroyed and, according to various sources, 53 to 90 people were killed.
 This was the biggest earthquake ever experienced by Çeşme in its history.
-The aftershocks of this quake, like the previous event 2 years before, lasted very long and continued for around 5 more months.
+The aftershocks of this quake, like the previous event 2 years before, lasted for a long period, continuing for around 5 more months.

 Tectonic setting

 The Aegean Sea region is one of the most seismically active areas in the Alpide Belt.
-In the north boundary of the Aegean Sea Plate is the western portion of the North Anatolian Fault Zone and in the south boundary is the African Plate subducting below the Aegean Sea Plate with the Hellenic Trench.
+The northern boundary of the Aegean Sea plate is the western portion of the North Anatolian Fault Zone and in the south there is a convergent boundary with the African plate, which is being subducted below the Aegean Sea plate along the Hellenic subduction zone.

-The Chios Island-Karaburun region is one of the most active areas in the Aegean area.
+The Chios Island-Karaburun region is one of the most seismically active parts of the Aegean area.
 The region has a complex geographical profile and is surrounded by uneven bays and seas.
 Rapid changes in tectonic patterns occur due to the relative motions of the surrounding tectonic plates.
-The mountains and faults in the area are mostly directed NE-SW and N-S. This event, similar to the fault directions, ruptured in a N-S direction.
+The mountains and faults in the area are mostly directed NE-SW and N-S. This event, similar to the fault directions, ruptured in a N–S direction.

 Impact

-Structural impact near the epicenter was high however despite the high magnitude and intensity, there were few casualties.
+Structural impact near the epicenter was high however, despite the high magnitude and intensity, there were few casualties.

-Damages
+Damage

 Following the strong shaking, more than 3,000 homes collapsed, most of them being in the epicentral area and more than 17,000 people were left homeless.
 Tens of villages were almost completely flattened, with 14 of them left uninhabitable.

 Casualties

-According to a Ottoman padishah representative who was deployed in the area, the casualty figures are 59 dead and 209 injured, however other sources had deaths ranging in between 53 and 90.
+According to an Ottoman padishah representative who was deployed in the area, the casualty figures are 59 dead and 209 injured, however other sources had deaths ranging in between 53 and 90.
 Other articles made after the earthquake note the death count as 120 or more.